Last updated on .

 Inside the main entrance, there’s a grand staircase as well as three mosaic panels.
 First, at the landing of the staircase is a mosaic of Christ enthroned, blessing all who enter the building.

-On the wall to the left is a mosaic featuring Mehmed the Conqueror and Patriarch Gennadios II (c.
+On the wall to the left is a mosaic featuring Sultan Mehmed II and Patriarch Gennadios II (c.
 1400-c.
 1473).
 It was placed there to remind the modern Turkish government of the historic cooperation, although turbulent at times, between the Ottoman government and Orthodox Church.
 I won’t get into the complicated politics of modern Turkey, but they see the Patriarch as merely a local priest in charge of the dwindling Greek Orthodox minority in the country.

 The third mosaic panel depicts St. Andrew the Apostle, the founder of the See of Byzantium.
 He’s passing a bible to St. Stachys the Apostle, who was the second bishop of Byzantium from 38 AD to 54 AD.